-However, when Queensland changed their statute of limitations (Limitations of Actions Act 1974, s11A) the amendments only applied to child sexual abuse and did not extent to child physical abuse.
+However, when Queensland changed its statute of limitations (Limitations of Actions Act 1974, s11A) the amendments only applied to child sexual abuse and did not extend to child physical abuse.

 This means we can only offer to assist people now with cases from Neerkol and other Queensland institutions, involving child sexual abuse.

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept payment from the National Redress Scheme.